grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -distributor.ha-tracker.replica
 [ha_replica_label: <string> | default = "__replica__"]

-# Maximum number of clusters that HA tracker will keep track of for single user.
+# Maximum number of clusters that HA tracker will keep track of for a single
-# 0 to disable the limit.
+# tenant.
+0 to disable the limit.
 # CLI flag: -distributor.ha-tracker.max-clusters
 [ha_max_clusters: <int> | default = 0]